JonathanC13/Exercise-Routines/server/test-cases.md

                 message: Routine not found!
             }

+    *Status*: Pass

-- Test X: Successful get with Id that does exist.
+- Test 3: Successful get with Id that does exist.
+    *Description*:
+        In the route param :routineId, enter an valid length routine id but an _id that does exist in the collection 'routine'.

     *Prerequisites*:
         1. At least one routine document exists in the collection 'routines'.

     *Route params*:
-        :routineId = 67969cbe4163742abfe4d7d5   // your valid routine _id
+        :routineId = 679fd2b27042f9426a4c74a9   // your valid routine _id

     *Body*:
         N/A